 pride in country, accountability, enlightenment, rebellion, speed,

-from our discussion last class: environmentalism, community, love,
+from our discussion last class: become creative/create things/invent,

 - Discuss in Small Groups What Makes Your Narrative Compelling